Scaling from MVP

 Context

-We were building a modern Visitor Management System integrated with access control, security systems, and internal administrative tools.
+We were building a modern Visitor Management System (VMS) integrated with access control, security systems, and internal administrative tools.
 The initial MVP supported personal visits, while all other visitor flows were still handled through emails, spreadsheets, and phone calls.

 As the product evolved, we moved to the next phase: expanding the system to support the full operational complexity.